PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 Every time we open a new role, we will share the details and ideal profile with the team during standup.

 If you know someone who would be a great addition to the team, please submit them as a referral.
-If they're successfully hired, you'll receive a $1000 Referral Bonus!
+If they're successfully hired, you'll receive a $1,000 referral bonus!
 The bonus can be either paid to you directly, or towards a charity of your choice (and we will match the amount).
 You can also split the amount between you and the charity.

 **What counts as a referral?**